worldline/learning-kotlin/docs/src/index.md

 ## Prerequisites

 - Basic knowledge of object-oriented language like Java
-- Prepare your dev environment and install stuff before the session (see [Tooling section](tooling))
+- Prepare your development environment and install stuff before the session (see [Tooling section](tooling))

 ## Useful links